 As was usual for copyright readings, posters were put up outside the theatre only half an hour before the 10:15 a.m. performance.
 The audience comprised of just two paying members of the public and some of the Lyceum’s actors, crew and staff.
 The two members of the audience who had purchased tickets must have been extremely patient.
 The reading is usually said to have taken about four hours to complete, but a second reading undertaken one hundred years later, and read “at breakneck speed,” took six hours.

 The convention of the time was to list actors only by their surnames in an effort to bestow professional respectability at a time when, with few exceptions, actors were not viewed as socially acceptable.
 This had made researcher’s attempts to identify individual actors an often frustrating venture.
 Thanks to Bram Stoker’s meticulously kept records, however, most of the cast have now been identified.
 The Mr Jones listed in the programme as Count Dracula has traditionally been identified as Whitworth Jones, an actor “whose roles veered toward an assortment of wizards, kings, and demons, including Mephistopheles.”
-Stoker’s records contradict this theory, showing that Whitworth Jones was not employed at The Lyceum until September, 1897 as a member of the Forbes Robertson’s Company, which took out a short sublease of the theatre.
+Stoker’s records contradict this theory, showing that Whitworth Jones was not employed at The Lyceum until September 1897 as a member of the Forbes Robertson’s Company, which took out a short sublease of the theatre.
 He was never a member of Irving’s company.
-A much more likely candidate is an actor by the name of T. Arthur Jones, who, like several other members of the Dracula cast, was appearing in the Lyceum’s current production of Madame Sans-Gêne.
+A much more likely candidate is an actor by the name of Thomas Arthur Jones (1871-1954) who usually performed under the name T. Arthur Jones.
+Like several other members of the Dracula cast, he was appearing in the Lyceum’s current production of Madame Sans-Gêne.
 The case for his nomination for the role is strengthened by the fact that he read the part of Sir Robert Walpole in Stoker’s copyright reading of his novel Miss Betty at the Lyceum on January 31st, 1898.

-Professor Van Helsing was read by Tom Reynolds (1866 – 1942), an actor who enjoyed a long career as an actor on both stage and screen and a stage manager.
+Professor Van Helsing was read by Tom Reynolds (1866-1942), who enjoyed a long career as an actor on both stage and screen and as a stage manager.
 Beginning his career in 1887, he was still attracting strong reviews 45 years later when appearing as the Judge in A.A.
 Milne’s 1932 production of The Wind in the Willows.

 Tom Reynolds photographed by Bassano on November 3, 1919